-The amount of data produced in the world exceeds 2.5 Exabyte a day; communication capabilities increase at a rate of over 30% per year and the amount of information collected increases by 20% annually.
+The amount of data produced in the world exceeds two and a half Exabyte a day; communication capabilities increase at a rate of over 30 per cent per year and the amount of information collected increases by 20 per cent annually.
 The number of data-based applications is large and continuously growing as is the range of fields in which they are applied—medicine, social media, finance, urban planning, smart cities, IOT and more.
 As a result of the above, the demand for Data Scientists far exceeds the supply.

 The curriculum of the BSc Data Science and Engineering degree is the first of its kind in Israel.
 This is a prestigious flagship program of the Technion founded in light of the meteoric global developments related to working with Big Data and the increasing demand for professionals in this field.